Phrogz/visual-scxml-editor/README.md

   `viz:pts="- X10 -"`
 * Switching tabs away from the text editor and back breaks the ability of the Webview to show selection in text editor
+* Changes to inspector action parameters defocuses Inspector after editor updates;
+  this does not occur for non-action inputs, e.g. state size.

 ### Low Priority